-A corporate bond with a par value of \$1,000, amortized cost of \$940 and a fair value of \$1,120 is transferred from the available-for-sale category to the held-to-maturity category.
+A corporate bond with a par value of \$1,000, amortized cost of \$940 and a fair value of \$1,120 is transferred from the available-for-sale category to the held-to-maturity category, with three years remaining to maturity.
 At the date of transfer, the carrying amount on the statement of financial position and in OCI will remain the same.

-The unamortized discount of \$60 (par value of \$1,000 less an amortized cost of \$940), the fair value adjustment at the date of the transfer of \$180 (fair value of \$1,120 less an amortized cost of \$940), and the unrealized gain of \$180 included in OCI would be amortized in accordance with ASC 310-20, so that at maturity, the amortized cost of the security would be equal to its par value, and the unrealized gain or loss included in OCI would be reduced to zero.
+The unamortized discount of \$60 (par value of \$1,000 less an amortized cost of \$940), the fair value adjustment at the date of the transfer of \$180 (fair value of \$1,120 less an amortized cost of \$940), and the unrealized gain of \$180 included in OCI are amortized in accordance with ASC 310-20, so that at maturity, the amortized cost of the security is equal to its par value, and the unrealized gain or loss included in OCI is reduced to zero.